seed-rs/seed-rs.org/crate/guides/0.6.0/view.md

 [TODO]: # (Explain what `Msg` type parameter means and how it's connected to `update` function)

 ## The Node Enum
-The Virtual DOM is represnted by nested [Nodes](https://docs.rs/seed/0.6.0/seed/virtual_dom/node/enum.Node.html).
+The Virtual DOM is represented by nested [Nodes](https://docs.rs/seed/0.6.0/seed/virtual_dom/node/enum.Node.html).
 `Node` has 3 variants:

 - `Text` holds a [Text](https://docs.rs/seed/0.6.0/seed/virtual_dom/node/text/struct.Text.html)
 struct.
 Mostly for internal use, but can be created with `Node::new_text()`.
 - `Element` wraps an [El](https://docs.rs/seed/0.6.0/seed/virtual_dom/node/el/struct.El.html), which is the main component of our VDOM.
 Created using macros, described below.
-- `Empty` is a placeholder that doens't render anything; useful in conditional/ternary logic.
+- `Empty` is a placeholder that doesn't render anything; useful in conditional/ternary logic.
 Created using the `empty![]` macro, or `seed::empty()`.